ivkeapp/Rick-Morty-s-characters/README.md

 ## About app

 This app is developed as part of job interview assigment.
-It uses Rick & Morty's API: https://rickandmortyapi.com/api/ for fetching all characters informations and displaying it as scrollable card list
+It uses Rick & Morty's API: https://rickandmortyapi.com/api/ for fetching all characters informations and displaying it as scrollable card list.
+Application is compiled with latest Android version and supported from KitKat (API 19).

 ## Methods